CanDIG/canarie_rdm_2018/text/02_manditory_criteria.md

 Mandatory Criteria:
 ===================

-_Please address each of the following mandatory criteria_:
+CHORD is a project to build a federated, Canadian, national data service for privacy-sensitive genomic and related health data.

-1.  **How does the proposed software make use of Canadian digital infrastructure** (networking, compute, storage and/or sensors)**?**
+**1. How does the proposed software make use of Canadian digital infrastructure**

+By providing an inherently federated approach to the analysis of Canadian health genomic and related data, CHORD builds on the investments behind Canada's National Education and Research Network for high-speed, low-latency availability of queries and intermediate results.

+In addition, the computational and storage at the participating sites (MUQGIC, HPC4Health, and the BCGSC), will be the backbone upon which initial CHORD servces are provided.

-2. **Explain how the proposed project contributes to one or more of *CANARIE’s expected results:***
+**2. Explain how the proposed project contributes to one or more of CANARIE’s expected results**

-> \(a) enhance opportunities for collaborative knowledge creation and
-> innovation within Canada’s research and education communities through
-> the maintenance and development of the CANARIE Network and related tools
-> and services;
->
-> \(b) expand the research and education community’s access to and
-> utilization of the CANARIE Network and the availability of tools and
-> programming that increase the effectiveness of its use; and,
->
-> \(c) enable the creation of innovative Information and Communications
-> Technology (ICT) products and services and accelerate their
-> commercialization in Canada.
+CHORD will judiciously unlock silos of privacy-sensitive genomic and related health data, allowing their joint analyses over the CANARIE network in a federated fashion.

+In doing so, CHORD will contribute to CANARIE's expected result (a) by relying fundamentally on the maintenence and continued development of the CANARIE to spur entirely new collaborative knowledge creation that results from the ability to analyze national-scale health data sets across silos.

+CHORD will also contribute to CANARIE's expected result (b) by increasing the research community's utilization of the CANARIE network by making it safe and feasible to make privacy-sensitive health omics data available for analysis across the NREN while strictly limiting direct access.

 **3. Please provide information to support that the software development proposed is technologically and economically viable in the timeframe of